Chat with us, powered by LiveChat

 How Much Does Drug and Alcohol Rehab Cost?

 The cost of drug and alcohol rehab can vary depending on factors such as program type, duration, and location.
-Generally, outpatient programs can range from several hundred to a few thousand dollars per month.
-Residential or inpatient programs typically have higher costs, ranging from several thousand to tens of thousands of dollars per month.
+Outpatient programs range from several hundred to a few thousand dollars per month, while residential programs range from several thousand to tens of thousands per month.
+Insurance and financing options may help offset costs.

 Will My Insurance Cover My Drug and Alcohol Rehab?